jodyheavener/fxa-ecosystem-platform/docs/intro.md

 ---
 sidebar_position: 1
+title: Welcome!
 sidebar_label: Introduction
 slug: /
 ---

-# Welcome to our docs

-This is very early-stage documentation hub for Firefox Accounts, Services, Synced Client Integrations, and Subscription Platform.
+**Welcome to the Ecosystem Platform docs.** The goal of this site is to serve as a documentation hub for Firefox Accounts, Services, Synced Client Integrations, and Subscription Platform, which collectively make up the Ecosystem Platform.
+It provides detailed breakdowns of the various components that make up these services, including technical references, guides, concepts, deep-dives, and much more.

 ## About this site